McGregor-funded projects in News & Stories:

 Student applications are due February 16, 2014.
 A minimum cumulative GPA of 3.5 is required.
 Individual students may not apply to more than three projects.
 McGregor Student Fellows will earn a stipend of $3,300 for nine weeks of full-time work.
 Each student is expected to present research results at a professional presentation determined by the faculty mentor and student fellow.

 Each McGregor Faculty Mentor will review the applications submitted for her/his project and will select a student awardee and two alternates.
 The dean for research and scholarship will meet with the McGregor Faculty Mentors and the project selection committee in early March to approve the final student awardees.
 This meeting will also be an initial orientation meeting for the group and a time for the McGregor directors, Steve McMullen and Rebecca McBride, to make announcements and answer questions.

 Fellowships will be announced before spring break.

 Summer Schedule: Between June 2 and August 1, 2014 McGregor scholars and their faculty mentors will work closely together on their specific projects.
 In addition, scholars will attend twice-weekly lunchtime seminars.
 The Monday series (led by the McGregor faculty mentors) is designed to introduce students to the life of a scholar, ranging from what to expect in graduate school, to the meaning of Christian scholarship, to specific research methodologies.
-On Wednesdays, students will meet with director Steve McMullen for an informal discussion of readings related to Christian life in the academy.
+On Wednesdays, students will meet with co-directors Steve McMullen and Rebecca McBride for an informal discussion of readings related to Christian life in the academy.
 Faculty mentors are encouraged to join these discussions.
 There will be also be a couple of social events for students and faculty over the course of the summer.